AfricArxiv/community-engagement/README.md

 - feature authors
 - feature topics

+# Language
+- Use English for the most part - intersecting with French
+- African Languages esp. for region specific content but also randomly

+# Frequency
+- Twitter: up to daily, depends on response
+- Facebook: 2-3x per week
+- Linkedin: 1-3x per week

 # Activities (planned)
 ## Monthly community calls / webinars
-- invite other initiatives to present their tools & services wrt Open Science in Africa
+- invite other initiatives to present their tools & services with Open Science in Africa
 - follow up on the webinars we had
-- presenting and hot to comment with hypothes.is
+- presenting and hot to comment with hypothesis
 - peer review on AfricArXiv
 - presenting our partners
 - tips for publishing